Profiling a simulation’s performance

 Generate the flame graph

-We’ll also use the --name_filter option to profile the first test only.
+It is also possible to supply the --name_filter option to profile specific tests only.

 openfisca test --performance --name_filter ir_prets_participatifs_2016 --country-package openfisca_france tests/formulas